-The Jerusalem Center is a remarkable place to live, work, and study.
+Brigham Young University is a remarkable place to live, work, and study.
 Historically, the campus has experienced lower crime rates than many other educational institutions of similar size.
-However, the campus is not immune to the criminal acts of others.
+However, BYU is not immune to the criminal acts of others.
 BYU's crime prevention programs and measures, though effective, are not substitutes for one's responsibility to practice good safety habits.
 Preventing and reducing crime also requires a campus community effort.